mattip/numpy/doc/source/reference/random/extending.rst

        return randoms

-The basic RNG can also be directly accessed using the members of the basic RNG structure.
+The bit generator can also be directly accessed using the members of the bit generator structure.

 .. code-block:: cython